Cacti/documentation/Boost.md

 ## Prerequisites

+> **Recommendation**: For most installations, especially those using the
+> **multiprocessing update** feature introduced in Cacti 1.2.17, or any
+> deployment with multiple Data Collectors, use **InnoDB** for all Boost tables.
+> The MEMORY engine can cause race conditions between concurrent processes
+> competing for memory table locks, which leads to polling backlogs and data
+> loss on busy systems.
+InnoDB with SSD or NVMe storage performs comparably and
+> avoids these failure modes.
+MEMORY tables are also incompatible with MariaDB
+> Galera and MySQL replication.

 In its initial design the Boost process leveraged MySQL Memory Tables to increase overall performance, and to reduce writing data to disk.
-This is still a valid case however, with improvements in InnoDB performance over the years combined with Flash storage, the need for using MySQL Memory Tables has diminished.
-In some cases, for example when using MariaDB Galera, or MySQL Master/Slave replication, it can not be used.
+With improvements in InnoDB performance over the years combined with Flash storage, the need for MySQL Memory Tables has diminished.
+The sections below document MEMORY table sizing for sites that have an explicit reason to use it, but InnoDB is the recommended engine.
+Cacti installs MEMORY tables by default; see below for the conversion steps.

 If you do wish to use Memory you have to pay close attention to the amount of data that will be cached in your design.
 You should periodically check that you